 Pelvic Organ Prolapse Treatment in Albany, GA

-Pelvic organ prolapse can present serious implications to your health, so be sure to speak with the board-certified urologist at Albany Urology Clinc at the first sign of any symptoms.
-Our urologist specialize in providing women in Albany, GA with the best in care for their pelvic organ prolapse symptoms.
-Patients from Tifton, Sylvester, Cordele, Americus, Dawson, Moultrie, Doerun & Lake Blackshear, GA all travel to recieve the best urologic care that Georgia has to offer.
+Pelvic organ prolapse can present serious implications to your health, so be sure to speak with the board-certified urologists at Albany Urology Clinic at the first sign of any symptoms.
+Our urologists specialize in providing women in Albany, GA with the best care for their pelvic organ prolapse symptoms.
+Patients from Tifton, Sylvester, Cordele, Americus, Dawson, Moultrie, Doerun & Lake Blackshear, GA all travel to receive the best urologic care that Georgia has to offer.
 They will take the time to provide you with a comprehensive diagnosis and answer any questions you may have to discover the best treatment plan for you.
 For more information, contact our urology clinic at 229-883-1503 and schedule an appointment today!

 Diagnosis & Treatment Options for Pelvic Organ Prolapse

 Don’t be discouraged by your condition.
 Half of all women between the ages of 50 and 79 say they have prolapse symptoms.1 There are different options you can consider to treat pelvic organ prolapse.
 It is best to consult a physician that specializes in pelvic floor treatments as they will be the one to guide you through your treatment options and help you decide what the best treatment option is for you.
 Your treatment will depend on the type of prolapse you have as well as your future plans, which may include pregnancy.